 Not long ago, John Piper tweeted thus:

 As far as I can tell, St Paul quoted from the written Gospel of Luke.
-And since St Paul died in AD 67 or thereabouts, the Gospel of Luke must be younger than that.
+And since St Paul died in AD 67 or thereabouts, the Gospel of Luke must have been written earlier than that.
 I’ve also reached the conclusion that what “critical scholars” say to overturn this observation is a whole lot of not very much based on even less.

 What is Apollinarianism, and what’s really wrong with it?